earlephilhower/pico-quick-toolchain/README.md

 Allows building Win32, Win64, OSX, Linux x86_64, ARM64 (aarch64) and Raspberry Pi for Raspberry Pi Pico toolchains in a Docker container.

-## RISC-V Support

-Add `RISCV=1` to the `make` command line to build for the RP2350 Hazard-3.
-Only GCC 14.x supports this CPU.

 ## Work In Progesss

 Builds work for GCC 9.3, 10.x, and 12.x.
 Others not fully tested but were building last time they were tried.